Next-Generation Improvements in Giant Exoplanet Evolutionary and Structural Models: Improvements in Giant Exoplanets Modeling

 \section{Improvements in Giant Exoplanets Modeling}

 Having reproduced the heritage evolutionary models using \texttt{APPLE}, we present in this section the individual effects of new aspects that have emerged subsequently in giant planet models and modeling.
 These include using realistic heavy-element equations of state instead of an augmented helium fraction, improvements in the overall equation of state of hydrogen/helium mixtures, updates to the atmosphere boundary conditions, the effects of helium rain, the effect of the possible presence of an extended fuzzy core of heavy elements, and an example of the potential effects of the initial thermal profiles on the subsequent evolution.
+We compare our evolutionary tracks primarily to the Sonora-Bobcat emulators as a representative benchmark, with the underlying assumptions and input physics explicitly stated in each case.
+Throughout this work, we model heavy elements using the AQUA equation of state \citep{Haldemann2020}.
+Although its original implementation contained an error in the entropy calculation, we find that its impact on the resulting evolutionary models is at the sub-percent level, as demonstrated in the Appendix.